Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 # 🎖 Academical Services
-- Reviewer of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), IEEE Transactions on Multimedia (TMM) and CVPR 2025.
+- Reviewer of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), IEEE Transactions on Multimedia (TMM), IEEE International Conference on Multimedia & Expo (ICME 2025) and CVPR 2025.

 # 📖 Educations
 - *2024.06 - 2026.05*, Mathematics and Computer Science, Bachelor of Science, Arcadia University (GPA: 4.0, Official 2+2 Program).